fcentler/microbialSim/README.md

 ### Example 3

 Simulating batch growth of an eight species human gut microbiome (SIHUMIx consortium).
-Models are taken from the AGORA model collection containing 773 human gut microbiome species.
+Models are taken from the AGORA1 model collection containing 773 human gut microbiome species.
 Running this simulation first requires the unpacking of the file `AGORA-1.01-Western-Diet.zip` containing the AGORA models.
 The simulation can then be started by:

 ```
 microbialSimMain(3)
 ```

 Any other subset of AGORA species, and even all 773 species together can be simulated.
+Models can either be selected by index in their alphabetical order, or by their filename.
 Note that for running the simulation with all 773 species, 64GB of RAM are necessary (loading models as a Matlab data structure after the initial loading as SBML files cuts memory demand in half).
 For complex microbiomes, consider deactivating the option to record limiting fluxes `recordLimitingFluxes` for faster simulation times.
 Speed can considerably be further improved by setting the parameter `maxDeviation` to `inf` in `microbialSimMain.m` at the expense of numerical accuracy.

 The FBA models stem from *S. Magnúsdóttir et al., “Generation of genome-scale metabolic reconstructions for 773 members of the human gut microbiota,” Nat.
 Publ.
 Gr., vol. 35, no. 1, 2016.*

+Models of the AGORA2 collection containing 7,302 models can be loaded as well.
+Individual models need to be [acquired from here](https://www.vmh.life/files/reconstructions/AGORA2/) and should be copied to the directory `models/AGORA-2.01-models`.
+Note that uptake constraints are unlimited in these models and require manual curation.

+For chemostat simulations, the compound mix of the influx can be defined by a died file, as [obtainable from here](https://www.vmh.life/#nutrition).
+These files should be stored in the directory `models/diets`.

 ### Simulation Output

-Two files are generated at the end of the simulation with a date and time stamp in the filename indicating the start of the simulation.
-Both files hold Matlab data structures.
+Three files are generated at the end of the simulation with a date and time stamp in the filename indicating the start of the simulation.
+All files hold Matlab data structures.
 The file `*_restartInit.mat` records the final state of the simulator and can be used as the initial conditions to continue the simulation in a subsequent run of µbialSim.
 The other file holds the simulated trajectory in the Matlab structure trajectory.
 The fields `time`, `compounds`, `biomass`, and `mu` hold the time, compound concentrations, biomass concentrations, and specific growth rates for each integration step.
 The field `FBA` stores data for each FBA model, including the temporal dynamics of all metabolic fluxes, and the mass balance for all exchange reactions.
-The field `limitingFluxes` stores over time those reactions, for which thecurrent flux is identical to its current flux boundary (upper or lower).
+The field `limitingFluxes` stores over time those reactions, for which the current flux is identical to its current flux boundary (upper or lower).
 These are typically the growth-limiting fluxes.
+If only the evolution of biomass and compound concentrations are of interest, a simplified trajectory is saved to the file `*_dynamics.mat`.
+This file only records the evolution of concentrations and specific growth rates.
-Additionally, once the simulation is finished, the trajectory is automatically visualized in three Matlab figures detailing the evolution of compound and biomass concentrations as well as exchange fluxes for all species.
+Additionally, once the simulation is finished, the trajectory is automatically visualized in Matlab figures detailing the evolution of compound and biomass concentrations as well as exchange fluxes for all species.
 To visualize only the most abundant microbial species or compounds, the function `plotTopBiomassCompounds()` can be used.

 To inspect compound consumption and production rates at a given time, the function `getCmpndExchangeTable()` can be used, filtered (`filterCmpndExchangeTable()`), and saved to file as an adjacency matrix (`writeCmpndExchangeTableToFile()`) for subsequent visualization as a network.